dhutapratama/docs/blade.md

 @endunless
 ```

-In addition to the conditional directives already discussed, the `@isset` and `@empty` directives may be used as convenient shortcuts for their respective PHP functions:
+In addition to the conditional directives already discussed, the `@isset` and `@empty` directives may be used as convenient shortcuts for their respective GO functions:

 ```blade
 @isset($records)